Hurricane Ian strikes Cuba, Florida braces for Cat 4 damage

 Florida Gov. Ron DeSantis said an estimated 2.5 million people were under evacuation orders.
 He urged people to prepare for power outages, and to get out of its way.

 “When you have five to 10 feet of storm surge, that is not something you want to be a part of,” DeSantis said Tuesday.
-“And Mother Nature is a very fearsome advisory.”
+“And Mother Nature is a very fearsome adversary.”

 The hurricane center expanded its hurricane warning to include Bonita Beach north through Tampa Bay to the Anclote River.
 Fort Myers is in the hurricane zone, and Tampa and St. Petersburg could get their first direct hit by a major hurricane since 1921.

-“People on the barrier islands who decide not to go, they do so at their own peril,” Roger Desjarlais, Lee County’s county manager, said early Tuesday.
+“People on the barrier islands who decide not to go, they do so at their own peril,” Roger Desjarlais, county manager of Lee County, where Fort Myers is, said early Tuesday.
 “The best thing they can do is leave.”

+The county issued mandatory evacuations for low-lying areas including Fort Myers Beach, Sanibel and Bonita Beach, where about 250,000 people live.

-As Ian’s center moved into the Gulf, official media began showing scenes of destruction in the country’s world-famous tobacco belt.
-The Cubadebate website showed photos of devastation at the Finca Robaina cigar producer, where wood-and-thatch roofs were smashed to the ground, and floodwaters flowed through the town of San Juan y Martinez.
+As the storm’s center moved into the Gulf, scenes of destruction emerged in Cuba’s world-famous tobacco belt.
+The owner of the premier Finca Robaina cigar producer posted photos on social media showing wood-and-thatch roofs smashed to the ground, greenhouses in rubble and wagons overturned.

+“It was apocalyptic, a real disaster,” wrote Hirochi Robaina, grandson of the operation’s founder.

 Ian’s forward movement was expected to slow over the Gulf, enabling the hurricane to grow wider and stronger before it brings punishing wind and water to Florida’s west coast.
 Forecasters said the surge of ocean water could reach 10 feet (3 meters) if it peaks at high tide.
 Rainfall could total 16 inches (41 centimeters) with as much as 24 inches (61 centimeters) in isolated areas.
 Coastal communities could be inundated.

-“With the kind of tidal surge we’re talking about, it would not be uncommon for both islands to be overwashed, and it’s a dangerous place to be,” Desjarlais said.
-“We cannot by law force people off the islands, but we strongly recommend that they go.”

-Floridians lined up for hours in Tampa to collect bags of sand and cleared store shelves of bottled water.
-DeSantis declared a statewide emergency and mobilized 5,000 Florida National Guard troops, with another 2,000 on standby in neighboring states.

 In Key West, the airport closed Tuesday as gusty rains from the storm added to a king tide to swamp the streets, prompting animal rescuers to delay venturing out until after Ian passes.
-In Orlando, Disney World closed four hotels as a precautionary measure while holding off on any decision to shut down its theme parks.
+In Orlando, Disney World closed four hotels as a precaution while holding off on any decision to shut down its theme parks.
+Busch Gardens in Tampa closed at least through Thursday.
 In Florida’s northeastern corner, the U.S. Navy said it planned to move ships and aircraft from its base outside Jacksonville.

 Playing it safe, NASA was rolling its moon rocket from the launch pad to its Kennedy Space Center hangar, adding weeks of delay to the test flight.
 The airports in Tampa and St. Petersburg announced they’ll close Tuesday afternoon.